Skip to Content

 #3.
 Your Roots Are Gray

-Your graying hair could be the reason roots not taking color.
+Your graying hair could be the reason your roots are not taking color.
 Gray hair is notorious for resisting color, particularly the roots.
 The changing texture is the primary reason gray hair rejects color.

 As you age, you produce less oil, resulting in coarse hair.
 Coarse hair has a hard time absorbing color, especially demi and semi-permanent hair dyes.
-It’s even harder to color roots if your gray hair has oils, creams, or dry shampoo.
+It’s even harder to color roots if there is heavy product buildup (creams, dry shampoo, waxes) on your gray roots.

 #4.
 Your Hair Is Too Greasy